Stellantis/api-standards/api-style-guide.md

 }
 ```

 # API Endpoint

-> **URIs must be normalized and construction rules should be followed at the Group level**

 ## URI Structure

-APIs at PSA must always have the following components :
+APIs at PSA MUST be be formatted with the following components :
  - **protocol** : must always be `https`
  - **environment** : could be `prod`, `preprod` or `dev`
  - **api** : specifies that this specific URI is an API endpoint